Proxy Target: Bridging the Gap Between Discrete Spiking Neural Networks and Continuous Control: Experiments

-\textbf{SNN-friendly design.} Fig.\ref{fig:var_ablation}(b) shows the normalized performance of ANN with and without the proxy network.
-The proxy target framework cannot improve the performance in ANNs, indicating that the performance gain in SNNs is due to the SNN-friendly design, rather than a better RL algorithm.
+Fig.~\ref{fig:var_ablation}(b) shows the normalized performance of ANN with and without the proxy network.
+The proxy target framework cannot improve the performance in ANNs, confirming that the observed benefits arise from addressing SNN-specific challenges rather than providing a stronger RL algorithm.
+This validates the SNN-friendly design of our framework.